CSS-eurac-research/core-geonetwork/recovery_guideline.md

 - VISIBLE MAP IN THE FULL VIEW

-DELETE port 8080 in _setting -\&gt; catalog server_ to have a visible map in the full view
+DELETE port 8080 in _setting -> catalog server_ to have a visible map in the full view

 - DISABLE INSPIRE STRICT RULES

-INSPIRE strict rules can be turned off from _admin \&gt; metadata and template \&gt; validation_ and ignore this level of validation.
+INSPIRE strict rules can be turned off from _admin -> metadata and template -> validation_ and ignore this level of validation.

 Database configuration